katarinaslama/katarinaslama.github.io/_posts/2020-02-24-OpenAI-blog1.md

 (And if you're interested in how backpropagation works, I recommend [this blog post](http://cs231n.github.io/optimization-2/).)

 More recently, feature visualization comes in color.
-Check out this beautiful work from OpenAI's Clarity team ([link](https://distill.pub/2019/activation-atlas/)).
+Check out [this beautiful work from OpenAI's Clarity team](https://distill.pub/2019/activation-atlas/).

 ## Language models work for reasons